schmeter/music/docs/presentation.md

         Header add Access-Control-Allow-Origin "*"

-Now we want to display the analysed data.
+Now I want to display the analysed data.

 - Set up a canvas.